-The School of Industrial Engineering and Management's vision is to be internationally recognized by industry and academia for excellence in education, research, extension and service.
+The School of Industrial Engineering and Management's vision is to be internationally recognized by industry and academia for excellence in education, research, outreach and service.
 Its mission is to discover, verify, integrate and transfer knowledge and methodologies relating to enterprise design and management, information technology, and modeling and optimization for the benefit of students, research sponsors and the technical community.
-The faculty, students and staff work together to build and maintain a learning and mentoring environment where:
+The faculty, students and staff work together to build and maintain learning and mentoring environments where:

-innovative practices are developed, tested and validated.

-knowledge and practices are shared.

-each individual develops to his or her full
+- · innovative practices are developed, tested and validated. - · knowledge and practices are shared. - · each individual develops to his or her full potential. - · professional ethics are practiced at all times.

-potential.

-professional ethics are practiced at all times.

-Educational Objectives.
-The educational objectives emphasize the application of technologies and tools in the short term, and the ability to discover, acquire, and adapt new knowledge and skills in the long term, such that graduates are prepared to:
+Educational Objectives and Outcomes.
+The educational objectives emphasize the application of technologies and tools in the short term, and the ability to discover, acquire, and adapt new knowledge and skills in the long term.
+Graduates are prepared to:

-- define, analyze and solve complex problems within and between enterprises. - discover, understand and incorporate appropriate new technologies in the design and operation of enterprises. - lead and manage design, development and improvement efforts that benefit customers, employees and stakeholders. - function in culturally diverse teams, communicate in a professional manner, and uphold the ethical standards of the engineering profession. - Graduating baccalaureate students possess an understanding of fundamental industrial engineering and management concepts, methodologies and technologies as demonstrated by: - an ability to apply knowledge of mathematics, probability and statistics, science, engineering, and engineering economy. - an ability to design and conduct experiments involving risk and uncertainty, as well as to analyze and interpret data. - an ability to design a system, component or process to meet desired needs. - an ability to function on culturally diverse, multi-disciplinary teams. - an ability to identify, formulate and solve engineering problems involving physical, human and economic parameters. - an understanding of professional and ethical responsibility. - an ability to communicate effectively. - the broad education necessary to understand the impact of engineering solutions in a global and societal context. - a recognition of the need for, and an ability to engage in life-long learning.
+- · define, analyze and solve complex problems within and between enterprises. - discover, understand and incorporate appropriate new technologies in the design and operation of enterprises. - lead and manage design, development and improvement efforts that benefit customers, employees and stakeholders. - function in culturally diverse teams, communicate in a professional manner, and uphold the ethical standards of the engineering profession.

+Graduating baccalaureate students possess an understanding of fundamental industrial engineering and management concepts, methodologies and technologies as demonstrated by:

+- an ability to apply knowledge of mathematics, probability and statistics, science, engineering, engineering management and engineering economy. - an ability to design and conduct experiments involving risk and uncertainty, as well as to analyze and interpret data. - an ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environment, social, political, ethical, health and safety, manufacturability and sustainability. - · an ability to function on multi-disciplinary teams. - an ability to identify, formulate and solve engineering problems involving physical, human and economic parameters. - · an understanding of professional and ethical responsibility. - · an ability to communicate effectively. - the broad education necessary to understand the impact of engineering solutions in a global economic, environmental and societal context.

-- a knowledge of contemporary issues and the role of the human in enterprise activities. - an ability to use the techniques, skills and modern engineering tools necessary for industrial engineering and management practice.
+- · a recognition of the need for, and an ability to engage in life-long learning. - a knowledge of contemporary issues and the role of the human in enterprise activities. - an ability to use the techniques, skills and modern engineering tools necessary for industrial engineering and management practice.

 The curriculum consists of three primary parts: (1) general studies, (2) core engineering, and (3) professional school topics.
 General studies consist of courses such as math, statistics, chemistry, physics, English, behavioral science, history, humanities, and arts.
 Core engineering courses consist of engineering sciences such as materials, statics, electrical circuits, fluid mechanics, and thermodynamics.
-Professional school courses consist of topics such as systems thinking and analysis in engineering, economic analysis, manufacturing processes, computer-aided modeling, work analysis, operations research, quality control, experimental design, facility location and layout, management and leadership, production control, system simulation modeling, information systems and decision support, ergonomics and human factors, and energy and water management.
+Professional school courses consist of topics such as systems thinking and analysis in engineering, economic analysis, manufacturing processes, computer-aided modeling, work analysis, operations research, quality control, experimental design, facility location and layout, management and leadership, production control, system simulation modeling, information systems, ergonomics and human factors, and energy and water management.
 A capstone design experience, working with a real-world organization, brings all of the classroom and lab work together in the senior year.
 Details regarding degree requirements are available in the Undergraduate Programs and Requirements publication.

-The program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under the criteria for industrial and similarly named engineering programs.
+The program is accredited by the Engineering Accreditation Commission of the ABET under the criteria for both industrial engineering and engineering management.